namxam/i18n_controller_namespaces/README.markdown

 takes into account the modules, class name, and method name.
 So a call in Admin::UsersController.index will be prefixed with 'admin.users.index'.

+This plugin **only** works with calls to t() and translate() within controllers which inherit from ActionController::Base.
+Calls to I18n.t() and I18n.translate() are not touched and keys will not be prefixed.

-**Note:** This plugin has only very limited test coverage.
+*Note:* This plugin has only been tested with rails3 and has a very limited test coverage.
 So please run your test suite before using it in production.
 I hope I will find time to extend it.
 Or just fork and add it yourself.

 Example
 -------